jeog/TDAmeritradeAPI/README.md

     - (**C/C++**) include the necessary headers in your code and link to the library
     - (**Python**) install the tdma_api package

 It's recommend you build from source.
-This is especially true for the C++ interface, because of the ABI issues mentioned above.
 If you're not comfortable with this or just want to use the Python interface it may be easier to use a [precompiled linux/windows library](#precompiled).

 #### Build Dependencies

 ##### unix-like

-If using a package manager like apt install the libcurl and libssl dev packages (this should take care of the other dependencies):
+If using a package manager, like apt, install the libcurl and libssl dev packages (this should take care of the other dependencies):

     user@host:~$ sudo apt-get install libcurl4-openssl-dev libssl-dev

 Alternatively, you can download them manually via github:

     user@host:~$ git clone https://github.com/openssl/openssl.git
     user@host:~$ git clone https://github.com/curl/curl.git
     user@host:~$ git clone https://github.com/madler/zlib.git

 ...or the individual project sites: